AdvancedClimateSystems/uModbus/docs/source/decompose_requests.rst

 Decompose requests
 ------------------

-A Modbus requests and responses contains a Application Data Unit (ADU) which contains a Protocol Data Unit (PDU).
-The ADU is the enveloppe containing a message, the PDU is the message itself.
-Modbus requests can be send communication layers layers, like RTU or TCP/IP.
+Modbus requests and responses contain an Application Data Unit (ADU) which contains a Protocol Data Unit (PDU).
+The ADU is an envelope containing a message, the PDU is the message itself.
+Modbus requests can be sent via two communication layers, RTU or TCP/IP.
 The ADU for these layers differs.
-But the PDU, the message, has always the same strcuture, independent of the way it's transported.
+But the PDU, the message, always has the same strcuture, regardless of the way it's transported.

 PDU